 Every calculation is based on a selection of objects and a specified time range in the past.
 Checkmk then reconstructs, within this time range, a chronological sequence of the states of all of the selected objects.
 Per state the times will be added together and displayed in a table.
 This table can, for example, show that a particular service experienced states of 99.95% OK, and 0.005% WARN over the defined time range.

-When making such calculations, Checkmk also correctly takes account of such factors as maintenance times, planned downtimes, unmonitored time ranges and other special factors, enables the summarisation of states, and the ignoring of ‘brief interruptions’.
+When making such calculations, Checkmk also correctly takes account of such factors as scheduled downtimes, service downtimes, unmonitored time ranges and other special factors, enables the summarisation of states, and the ignoring of ‘brief interruptions’.
 Numerous customisation options are also available.
-An availablity of BI-Aggregations is also possible.
+An availability of BI aggregations is also possible.

 1.2.
 Possible states